SCUklr/marl-ppo-llm-simple-spread/README.md

 If the key works, the output should show `source=qwen`.
 If no key is found or the provider fails, it will show `source=heuristic` or `source=heuristic_fallback`.

 The lightweight config refreshes guidance every 100 episodes.
-With 3 seeds x 500 episodes, this means about 15 guidance refreshes for the LLM-guided method.
-If replaced with a real API provider, expect about 15 API calls for the default lightweight run, or 9 API calls for 3 seeds x 300 episodes.
+With `3 seeds x 500 episodes`, this means about `15` guidance refreshes for the LLM-guided method.
+The implementation therefore remains an RL training pipeline with sparse high-level guidance rather than an LLM-at-every-step controller.